 Looking for a 100% healthy stuffed sweet potato recipe?
 You found it!
 These vegan Kale Quinoa Stuffed Sweet Potatoes are choked full of nutrition and the Out of This World Tahini Herb Sauce on top of them will make you want to eat 500 of them.

 I’ve been seeing stuffed sweet potato recipes all over the internet lately but I had never even tried a “baked” sweet potato before.

 With a Peruvian mother I obviously grew up eating sweet potato all the time.
 Or I should better say, was forced to eat sweet potato all the time.
 I didn’t like it at all when I was a kid.
 Same story with quinoa.

 I actually can’t stop laughing every time a “new” food becomes all hip and starts being considered a super food.
 About 80% of those foods were part of my daily diet as a child.
 Quinoa and sweet potato used to be two foods I had to be forced to eat.
 I didn’t like them at all.
 Now I absolutely love both of them!!

 How to bake Sweet Potatoes

 Preheat oven to 350F.
 With more heat you risk burning the outside while the inside doesn’t cook through).

 Don’t bake them stuffed.
-Keep the sweet potato as whole and stuff it once baked through.
-If you cut it in half all the moisture evaporates and you end up with VERY dry flesh.
+Keep the sweet potato as whole or cut in half and stuff it once baked through.

 Poke the sweet potato all over with a fork so some steam can escape.
 That way you avoid the potato braking into pieces because of too much pressure inside the skin.